adamki/Reactv2-2017/README.md

 # A Complete Intro to React

+App using the latest in React Technologies, including:

+* React
+* Webpack 2
+* Router 4

+This is not my Application, it is a code along as described below:

 Welcome to a complete intro to React!
 The site actual workshop material for this repo can be found [here][gh-page].
 On the master branch you will find the completed project.
 On the start branch you will find the barebones boilerplater of the project designed to help you get started.

 ## Contributing